SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 sea-orm-migration = { path = "<SEA_ORM_X_ROOT>/sea-orm-x/sea-orm-migration" }
 ```

-Then, remember to update the connection string for you MSSQL database connection.
+Second, update the connection string to connect to the MSSQL database.

 ```sh
 # If the schema is `dbo`, simply write: